 - Equipment, props, and materials needed for display

 - Lighting and extension cords.
 Please note: electrical hook-up is not guaranteed.
 Lighting should be planned in advance.

 - Please bring appropriate display materials and furniture.
-Taping, tacking, or nailing to Museum walls is strictly prohibited
+Taping, tacking or nailing on to Museum walls is strictly prohibited.

 - Six and eight-foot tables

 Each vendor space ranges in size depending on location.
 Some booths are in and around Museum exhibits varying in size square footage.

 - Vendors located in Fleischmann Auditorium may set up Tuesday, December 3 throughThursday, December 5.
 Between the hours of 9:00 AM-5:00 PM.

 - Vendors located outdoors and inside Museum exhibit galleries may set up on Thursday, December 5 beginning at 9:00 AM.